Chart Report Type

 • Name*: Enter the name of the report.

-• Dashboard Refresh Interval*: When used as a control on a dashboard, this is the interval (in minutes) when the data is automatically refreshed.
+• Dashboard Refresh Interval*: When used as a panel on a dashboard, this is the interval (in minutes) when the data is automatically refreshed.
 Toggle No Automatic Refresh to ‘On’ to only refresh data when the dashboard is reloaded.
 Toggle No Automatic Refresh to ‘Off’ to select the refresh interval.

 • Icon*: Select an icon to represent the report.